nielsmanders/R10MediaWall/README.md

 ## Different concepts
 In the end a selection of 3 differernt interactive visualisations are presented to the stakeholder.
 #### Schader interaction
+This visualisation uses GLSL shaders that van be influenced using your hand and the Leap Motion sensor. when explained simplified, the height of your hand influences the zoom and the location of your hand influences the movement in the shaders.
 #### Particle interaction
+This visualisation needs some sort of trigger to start generating particles, these particles will move based on the motion that is being detected with the webcam.
+The particles move in different ways and will be generated in different colors and locations
 #### Live pixelsorting
+This visualisation uses a technology called pixelsorting.
+You have to options to choose different ways to apply the pixelsorting on the choosen image.
+When you have found settings you like you have the option to use a live image taken by your webcam camera.

 ## Installation and usage
 All the visualisation are based on P5.js and made to work in a webbrowser.
 Each of the visualisations contains a index.html file